Couples in These U.S. States Have the Happiest Relationships

 Counseling allows you to assist others in forming healthier, happier relationships.
 It offers an unparalleled opportunity to dive deep into the contributing factors that either make a relationship thrive or cause it to falter.

 Counselors play a vital role in enhancing relationship happiness by facilitating more effective communication, helping to unpack emotional baggage, and offering strategies to navigate challenges.
-It's a role that calls for empathy and expertise, and it promises to make more fulfilling relationships accessible for all.
+This role requires empathy and expertise and promises to make more fulfilling relationships accessible for all.

 Methodology

-On August 14–21, we surveyed 1,987 Americans about the happiness in their current relationship.
-Respondents ranged in age from 18 to 76 years old and were 51% female, 47% male, and 2% nonbinary.
+On August 14–21, we surveyed 1,987 Americans about the happiness in their current relationships.
+Respondents ranged in age from 18 to 76 and were 51% female, 47% male, and 2% nonbinary.

 We scored American couples on 16 questions to give each state a "romantic happiness score" out of 100.
 States excluded due to insufficient data: Alaska, Delaware, Hawaii, Idaho, Montana, New Hampshire, New Mexico, North Dakota, Rhode Island, South Dakota, Vermont, and Wyoming.